migapipo/Robomail-Revision/README.md

 ## 1. Domain Class Diagram
 A domain class diagram for the robot mail delivery domain, as reflected in the revised simulation.
 ## 2. Static Design Model
 A static design model (design class diagram) of all changed and directly related components, complete with (for the changed components) visibility modifiers, attributes, associations, and public (at least) methods.
-This diagram must contain all relevant associations and dependencies (few if any tools do this automatically), and be well laid-out/readable; you should not expect to receive any marks for a diagram that is reverse engineered and submitted unchanged.
 ## 3. Dynamic Design Model
-A dynamic design model(design sequence diagram) illustrating how robots in your system transition from operating individually to working as a team and back to working individuals again.
+A dynamic design model(design sequence diagram) illustrating how robots in the system transition from operating individually to working as a team and back to working individuals again.